 The benefit to your donors isn’t just the speed and ease of not having to memorize and type in a password every time they want to donate.
-In fact, now more than ever, users are focusing on security in every realm of their lives.
+In fact, now users are focusing on security in every realm of their lives.

-The nonprofit world is no different.
-Donors want to know that their hard-earned money is going to a good cause and not getting siphoned off by malicious attackers.
+In the nonprofit world, donors want to know that their hard-earned money is going to a good cause and not getting siphoned off by malicious attackers.
 Otherwise, they would spend it elsewhere.

 You can’t just implement passwordless authentication and move on, though.

 You have to ensure your donors know why it’s safer and how to use it.